TheAntiSnipe/go-vault/Go/more functions, maps and iteration methods.md

 ```go
 outputMap[name] = message
 ```
 Right, so what's this?
-Apparently maps in Go work in a simila
+Apparently maps in Go work in a similar vein to defaultdicts in Python.
+More on this later, maybe?
+(WIP)

+That wraps it up with `greetings.go`, and `main.go`.

+And that's how you handle multiple functions and maps!
+Also, that wraps up the idea of maps.

+Tags: #maps-go, #go, #backend , #iteration-methods